Living Cost in London for Indian Students 2026: Monthly Expenses Breakdown

 Is healthcare free for Indian students in London?

-Indian students are required to pay an immigration health surcharge, which provides access to the National Health Service (NHS) during their stay.
+Indian students must pay the Immigration Health Surcharge (currently £776 per year for students) as part of their visa application, which provides access to the National Health Service (NHS) during their stay.

-What is the cost of living in London for Indian students compared to other UK cities?
+What is the cost of living in London compared to other UK cities?

-The cost of living in London for Indian students is significantly higher than in other UK cities like Manchester or Birmingham, where expenses can be 20-30% lower.
+The cost of living in London for Indian students is significantly higher than in cities like Manchester, Birmingham, or Leeds, where expenses can be 20–30% lower — particularly on rent.

 How much should I budget for leisure activities?

-Students should budget around £100 to £200 per month for leisure activities, including dining out, entertainment, and social events.
+Students should budget around £100–£200 per month for leisure activities, including dining out, entertainment, and social events.

 Are there any scholarships available for Indian students in London?

-Yes, many universities offer scholarships specifically for international students, including those from India, which can help offset living costs.
+Yes — many universities offer scholarships specifically for international students, including those from India, which can help offset London’s higher living costs.

 What is the average cost of a meal in London?

-A meal at an inexpensive restaurant typically costs around £20, while a three-course meal for two at a mid-range restaurant can be about £80.
+A meal at an inexpensive restaurant typically costs around £20, while a three-course meal for two at a mid-range restaurant is roughly £80.

 How can I save on living costs in London?